feltech/OpenAssetIO/doc/decisions/DR016-One-to-many-result-paging.md

 ## Appendix: Considering manager implementations

+The following subsections sketch some possible implementations of manager-side queries for the remaining options under consideration.
+They are not to be considered canonical.

 ### Using Python's DB-API standard

 Python's [PEP 239 DB-API](https://peps.python.org/pep-0249/#fetchmany)
 standard provides a canonical example of an API for interacting with a back-end SQL-like database.
-The following subsections sketch some possible implementations of manager-side queries for the remaining options under consideration.

 #### Page token signature